systechafrica/FundMaster-/docs/src/videotutorials/schemeSetup.md

 ### Scheme Setup Processes

-This categories of videos shows how various scheme setup configurations are done in FundMaster:
+The videos unders this category demonstrate how various processes related to scheme setup such as creating a new scheme are done in FundMaster Xe:

 <div class="videos-grid">
   <div v-for="video in videos" :key="video.id" class="video-item">